 Chemult will be your last stop for year-round gas before the park.
-Amtrak's Coast Starlight line stops here.
+Amtrak's Coast Starlight line stops here (connecting with the Eugene Station).
 This tiny town of 300 is a popular place for winter snowmobiling and dog mushing.
 There are a few restaurants, markets and motels here.

 Next Stop: Crater Lake!

 Crater Lake National Park, Oregon Summer/north entrance: Continue southwest on U.S. 97 then turn right on OR-138 heading west.
 In 14 miles (22.53 km) take a left onto State Hwy 209/Crater Lake North Hwy.
 This road may be closed seasonally.
 Park access and visitor information are located here.
 Next, turn right onto Rim Dr and then proceed to Munson Valley Rd to reach Crater Lake Lodge.

 Check road status and weather reports.
 An alternative route is to approach Crater Lake from the south entrance.

 Winter/south entrance: Continue southwest on U.S. 97 for approximately 44 miles.
 Take exit 247 toward Crater Lake, merging onto OR 422 W and turn right on OR - 62 going west.
 After approximately 24 miles, turn right onto Munson Valley Rd.
 Park access and visitor information are located here.
 Continue up Munson Valley Rd to reach Crater Lake Lodge.